 What is surcharging?

 Surcharging is when you add a fee to all purchases paid for with a credit card.
 This fee helps cover your credit card processing costs.
 One of the most common questions about surcharging concerns its legality.
-Surcharging is, as of mid-2021, available in 48 states.
-Only Connecticut and Massachusetts have surcharging prohibitions in place.
+Surcharging is, as of early 2024, available in 48 states.
+Only Connecticut and Massachusetts have enforceable surcharging prohibitions in place.

 New York and Maine have additional requirements above what is required by the major card brands; please see our state-by-state guide here.
 Understanding the surcharging laws in the state or states, you do business and abiding by them is essential for your business’s continued success.